enkidevs/curriculum/JavaScript/Core/be-strict.md

 }
 foo();
 %exp
-In strict mode `eval` creates a variable only for the code being evaluated. `eval` doesn't have the same meaning in strict mode as it does normally.
+`Eval` doesn't have the same meaning in strict mode as it does normally.
 %
 ---